Strawberry-Foundations/stb-mon/README.md

 ## Terms
 - Monitor: a "task" which checks a service at a given interval
-- Delay: the minimum time between checks
+- Interval: the minimum time between checks
 - Check: the process of stbmon running a monitor and checking if it is up and if it responds like it should

 ## How to run